Jouffluu/Molecular-modelling-MCTP/README.md

 ## Data

 The data used in these notebooks is hosted on Zenodo.
-You can download it from the following link: [Zenodo link]
+You can download it from the following link: (https://zenodo.org/deposit/8190073)

 ## Usage